 Programs are collaborative projects of the County of Berks, City of Reading, Department of Public Welfare, Council on Chemical Abuse, Service Access Management, Inc., Housing and Urban Development, Federal Home Loan Bank, and Berks County Probation Department.
 The Bridge Houses and SAFE Houses are funded, in part, through the Pennsylvania Department of Health, County of Berks and the Single County Authority.

-Reconnection Program - 610-378-4758This program covers transportation costs for homeless individuals and families to help them reconnect with supportive services and loved ones outside of the Berks County area.
+610-378-4758This program covers transportation costs for homeless individuals and families to help them reconnect with supportive services and loved ones outside the Berks County area.

-Twin Peaks - 610-378-4716The Twin Peaks program is a supportive housing program designed for homeless men who are chemically dependent with a co-occurring mental health disorder.
+610-378-4716The Twin Peaks program is a supportive housing program designed for men who are chemically dependent with a co-occurring mental health disorder.
 Applicants must be stabilized on their medications and able to abide by program guidelines.
-Program length varies from 6 to 18 months based on client limitations and barriers to success.
+Program length varies from 6 -18 months based on client need.

-Y-Passages - 610-378-4706The Y-Passages program is designed for homeless men who are in need of added support to fully achieve their goals.
-Residents may stay in this program for 6 - 9 months.
+610-378-4706The Y-Passages program is designed for men who are in need of added support to fully achieve their goals.
+Residents may stay in this program for 6 – 9 months.

-Honor House - 610-378-4716The Honor House program is for up to six homeless veterans who are chemically dependent.
+610-378-4716The Honor House program is for veterans who are chemically dependent.
 To be eligible for the Honor House program, applicants must be deemed as a benefit eligible veteran through the Lebanon VA.

-DUI-II Program - 610-378-4703 (Men) - 610-378-4781 (Women)This program is designed specifically to meet the needs of individual men (16) and women (3) who have been charged with their second Driving Under the Influence offense.
+610-378-4747 (Women)This program is designed specifically to meet the needs of men and women who have been charged with their 2nd Driving Under the Influence offense.
 A two-phase program, Phase I mandates partial confinement in our housing program for 90 days and aftercare participation for 4 months.
 Family members are involved in both components.